tpilvelis-gw/rebuild-action/README.md

 </div>

 ## Motivation
 Open-source software is ever expanding and contributers can have malicious intentions.
-Glasswall Rebuild allows integration into your repository, scan through images, documents and others to inform repository contributers of potentially malicious files.
+Glasswall Rebuild allows integration into your repository, scan through images, documents and other filetypes to inform repository owners of potentially malicious files.

 ## Arguments